Such is the rapid adoption of mobile devices by Americans that smartphones and tablets are becoming mainstream media platforms.

 Those figures are higher than most other similar estimates.
 The

-Center’s Internet & American Life project, for example, released a survey in June finding 56% of American adults own a smartphone, and 34% own a tablet.
+Pew Research Center’s Internet & American Life project, for example, released a survey in June finding 56% of American adults own a smartphone, and 34% own a tablet.
 But the Magid study

 Americans next year will use a smartphone, and 64% a tablet.
 Younger users have been among the most enthusiastic in embracing mobile screens.
 More than a third (35%) of those in the 18-34 age bracket

+smaller screens.
 Nielsen research shows mobile alternatives haven’t put a serious dent in the amount of TV viewing.
 That’s in part because of the second-screen phenomenon, with people

 opening up new cross-screen ad opportunities.
 With smartphones and tablets becoming key features of the media landscape, the study warns that consumer expectations rise along with new business

 community.
 Even major players like Amazon, Facebook and Google each have flaws in their approach.
 Google, for instance, “lacks curation and trust and doesn’t always help customers make the

-and Yelp needs to bring more quality control to its trove of user-contributed reviews.
+and Yelp needs to bring more quality control to its trove of user-contributed reviews